Jaime-Iglesias/exchange/README.md

   1. Setup Ganache at 127.0.0.1:7545
   2. Deploy the contracts by executing truffle migrate
-  3. npm start on the client folder.
+  3. got to https://github.com/Jaime-Iglesias/exchange-frontend and exceute: npm start on the client folder.

 # Technology